krzischp/handoff-eval/README.md

 ## Run the validation framework

+For a complete example of how to use `handoff-eval`, check out the [evaluation notebook](https://github.com/krzischp/handoff-eval/blob/main/notebooks/evaluation.ipynb).

 ### Generate the validation data

 Executing step 1 and step 2 of the methodology to generate our evaluation data.